jgendrinal/blog/wine/wine_post.md

     ##  8     1    14.1    2.15  2.61    17.6    121     2.60   2.51    0.310
     ##  9     1    14.8    1.64  2.17    14.0     97     2.80   2.98    0.290
     ## 10     1    13.9    1.35  2.27    16.0     98     2.98   3.15    0.220
-    ## # ... with 168 more rows, and 5 more variables: proanth <dbl>, col.Int
+    ## # ... with 168 more rows, and 5 more variables: proanth <dbl>,
-    ## #   <dbl>, hue <dbl>, dil <dbl>, proline <int>
+    ## #   col.Int <dbl>, hue <dbl>, dil <dbl>, proline <int>

 Looking at the dataset alone, we can see that most of these variables are continuous.
 But we have too many characteristics to work with, hurting the insight we could gain.
-Let's try to do what we did last time with our [breast cancer dataset](../breastcancer/breastcancer_post1.md).
+Let’s try to do what we did last time with our [breast cancer dataset]().
 We need to see if there may be an apparent way to separate the classes and the characteristics based on visualization alone.

 ### Exploratory data analysis

-Let's see which variables we can use to divide the data classes.
+Let’s see which variables we can use to divide the data classes.
 Unlike our previous post on the breast cancer dataset, this data is continuous data.
 Which means that we need to look at the smoothened distribution rather than the discrete occurences.

 Our visualization looks like the following: